ErnestoOrtiz3/AFLplusplus/afl_scheduler/GP_OPTIMIZER_README.md

 - Executions per second (low weight)

 The score is calculated as a weighted sum of the percentage differences between the custom scheduler and the CFS scheduler.

+### Noise Handling

+To handle the inherent noise in fuzzing benchmarks, the optimizer:

+1. **Runs multiple replications** of each parameter combination (default: 2)
+2. **Averages the scores** across replications to get a more reliable estimate
+3. **Shifts all scores** to positive values by adding a constant (500) to improve GP model stability
+4. **Uses explicit noise modeling** in the Gaussian Process with a WhiteKernel component
+5. **Tracks score variance** across replications to help identify unstable configurations

+This approach helps the optimizer make more reliable decisions in the presence of noisy benchmark results.

 ## Advanced Usage